simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 One instance of the configuration is allocated statically in memory.
 It is defined in bottom-up fashion during init: static initializers set up default schema values, control fields, and hierarchical references.
 References and control fields (a list's capacity) are important, and separate from updatable settings: these are are typed and initialized as `const` members, minimizing catastrophic misinterpretations by the client library.

-This is what an instance and its initialization look like in the library file for the humidity sensor:
+This is what an instance and its initialization look like in the library implementation file for the humidity sensor:
 ```
 /* INSTANCE */
 struct string id_0 = {255, 255, {0, 0, ..., 0}};